 An ability system unlocked after completing the game's cinematic quest lines the "Second Dream" and "The War Within".
 Focus introduces new mechanics and abilities to game that are critical for playing the game's later content such as Eidolon Hunt and Kuva Extraction.

 Tenno, warriors of blades, guns and masters of the Warframe armor were left drifting in the ruins of an old war are now needed again to maintain the balance of powers in the solar system.
 You were rescued from your cryostasis chamber by the Lotus.
 Lotus will guide you and teach you the ways of the Warframe and their secret powers.
+Story quests that are found after many hours of playtime reveal new and interesting spins on the nature of the Warframe universe.

 The descendants of an ancient mystical civilization from the Orokin era on Earth.
 Stored in their cryopods for centuries, they are awakened into new conflict were they must fight and maintain balance between several warring factions.
 Their memories have faded but their ability to use a gun, sword and exo-armor have not.
 The historic values of the Tenno are chivalry and discipline but they may not all be so in this new war as they emerge into this unfamiliar world.
 They stand united against common foes, loyal to only each other.
 Cinematic story quests found deeper in game reveal the origins of the Tenno and the true nature of the Warframe universe.